mcs16/cl_test/poster/README.md

-# Poster design
+# Presentation design
-Best practices, annotated examples, and templates for poster design.
+Best practices, annotated examples, and templates for presentations.
-A webpage can be found [here](https://github.mit.edu/pages/mit-chemecl/poster/)
+A webpage can be found [here](https://mcs16.github.io/cl_test/)